-- Authorized WSBA entities, including sections, committees, boards, and councils, may take positions on legislation on behalf of their respective entities, subject to the requirements of GR-12 and the WSBA's Legislation and Court Rule Comment Policy.
-The WSBA's Outreach and Legislative Affairs staff review proposed bills and make referrals to WSBA entities for their review and feedback.
-Positions taken on behalf of an authorized WSBA entity are the positions of the entity and not necessarily that of the WSBA.
+- Authorized WSBA entities, including sections, committees, boards, and councils, may take positions on legislation on behalf of their respective entities, subject to the requirements of GR-12 and the WSBA's Comment Policy.
+The bar's Outreach and Legislative Affairs staff review proposed bills and make referrals to WSBA entities for their review and feedback.
+Positions taken on behalf of an authorized WSBA entity are the positions of the entity and not necessarily that of the bar.

-- Only the WSBA Board of Governors (BOG) or the BOG Legislative Committee are authorized to take positions on behalf of the entire Bar Association.
-The BOG Legislative Committee meets regularly during session to review legislative proposals as well as legislative strategy.
+- Only the WSBA Board of Governors (or the Board's Legislative Committee) is authorized to take positions on behalf of the entire bar.
+The Board's Legislative Committee meets regularly during session to review legislative proposals as well as legislative strategy.